How to Choose a Video Voice Over (8 Tips)

 Professor Emeritus of Psychology at UCLA, Albert Mehrabian, developed a famous rule of thumb that suggested just 7% of meaning is found in words themselves but a whopping 38% comes from tone of voice (the other 55% comes from body language, which is less of a concern for a voice over).

-This video from British bank, TSB, illustrates how an upbeat and engaging tone of voice (as well as that aforementioned Scottish accent!) can make a banking institution sound more human and approachable.
+This video from Royal Bank of Scotland illustrates how an upbeat and engaging tone of voice (as well as that aforementioned Scottish accent!) can make a banking institution sound more human and approachable.

 4. Speed & pace